wzhou7/fastPSM/README.md

 Given a binary classfication problem, `fastPSM` attempts to automatically search for the best predictive model that will output for each case the propensity scores.

 Features of the `fastPSM` package are:
-* Will attempt a wide selection of base models: logistic regression, rpart, svm, naive Bayes, and auto-ml
+* Will attempt a wide selection of base models: logistic regression, classification trees, support vector machines, naive Bayes, artificial neural networks, and auto-ml
 * Automatic cross validate and select models

 # How to Install This Package?